kathiwaury/ProteomicsPipeline/README.md

 - Report.Rmd
 - your_proteomics_dataset.csv
 - your_protein_information_dataset.csv
-6. Execute make.R to run the pipeline analysis.
+6. Execute make.R in R to run the pipeline analysis.
+The results will be in the form of an HTML report that will be created in the same directory.